In this article, I show you how to troubleshoot a MR COOL DIY mini split not blowing cold air.

 Once I provided them with the serial numbers, receipt, and a few other items – they shipped a new inside unit and line set.

-In addition, the unit arrived at my home 2 days later.
+The unit arrived at my home 2 days later.

 I was definitely irritated I had to pay an HVAC professional to diagnose my MRCOOL ductless mini split issue on two separate occasions.